-The Alexandrian manuscript, belonging to the fifth century A.D., was probably written in Egypt, containing in its New Testament the two Epistles of Clement.
+The Alexandrian manuscript, belonging to the fifth century A.D., was probably written in Egypt, containing the two Epistles of Clement in its New Testament.

-- So a very interesting fact is that the monastery of Panagia Sumela in Trabzon, Turkey, preserves an original fresco depicting the First Ecumenical Council of Nicaea.
+- So, a fascinating fact is that the monastery of Panagia Sumela in Trabzon, Turkey, preserves an original fresco depicting the First Ecumenical Council of Nicaea.
 Also, the unusual feature of this depiction is that St. Nicholas is shown slapping the heretic Arian.

-- Until that time, the generally accepted thesis of the church was that God and Jesus were not identical beings, but only similar.
-So Constantine the Great forced the members of the Council to accept the thesis of the indissoluble unity of Jesus and God.
+- Until that time, the generally accepted thesis of the church was that God and Jesus were not identical beings but only similar.
+So Constantine the Great forced the members of the Council to take the thesis of the indissoluble unity of Jesus and God.

 - An ecumenical council or synod ( σύνοδος in Greek, a word formed from the particles “together” and “way”) is, for Christians, a gathering of bishops.
-Representing as many local churches as possible, to debate universally valid teachings of faith or also pastoral guidelines.
+Representing as many local churches as possible to debate universally good faith teachings or pastoral guidelines.

 The history of modern Christianity begins with the First Council of Nicaea in 325, said to have been convened by Constantine the Great, who is also said to have invited all the bishops of the Christian Church in the Empire, some 1800 people.
 So, according to existing data, the number of participants ranged from 250 (Eusebius of Caesarea) to 300 (Gelasius of Cizic).
 Also, the Church tradition puts the figure at 318 participants.

 The Church has formalized this figure based on a fragment of the Old Testament (Genesis; 14:14).
-Therefore, Abraham with his 318 servants defeated the coalition of four kings and frees his brother Lot… IHT figures led to the Christian interpretation of IH = Jesus Christ and T = the sign of the cross (Epistle of Barnabas; 9:7-8 and Clement in Stromata; VI:85).
+Therefore, Abraham, with his 318 servants, defeated the coalition of four kings and freed his brother Lot… IHT figures led to the Christian interpretation of IH = Jesus Christ and T = the sign of the cross (Epistle of Barnabas; 9:7-8 and Clement in Stromata; VI:85).